glouppe/talk-kva-2025/talk.md

 ???

-A similar example from our own work is the nowcasting of hypoxia in the Black Sea from satellite observations.
+We have had quite a few examples yesterday from astrophysics and cosmology, so let me now turn to quite a different domain of application we have been working on recently: nowcasting hypoxia in the Black Sea from satellite observations.

 The Black Sea is a large inland sea between Eastern Europe and Western Asia.
 It is a unique ecosystem, with a strong stratification that leads to anoxic conditions below 200m depth.
-This makes it a natural laboratory to study hypoxia, which is a growing problem in many coastal areas worldwide due to climate change and nutrient pollution.
+This makes it a good laboratory to study hypoxia, which is a growing problem in many coastal areas worldwide due to climate change and nutrient pollution.
 Understanding how these zones evolve could inform early warning systems and ecosystem management strategies.

 In collaboration with oceanographers, we are trying to map the 3D oxygen concentration in the Black Sea from satellite observations of the surface and sparse in-situ measurements.
 This is a challenging inverse problem, as high resolution is needed:
 - Oxygen depletion patterns follow the complex bathymetry and circulation.
-If we miss the small-scale features, then we miss the physics.
+If we miss the small-scale features, then we miss the physics of hypoxia.
 - Satellite observations at 1km resolution can detect blooms and fronts that 25km resolution would completely smooth out.
 Inference at high resolution is therefore critical.

 ---